ibtisamalghwainem/cambridge-crime-sql-analysis/README.md

-# cambridge-crime-sql-analysis
+# Cambridge Crime SQL Analysis
 SQL-based crime data analysis in Cambridge (2009–2024) with narrative reporting and structured queries.

-# Cambridge Crime SQL Analysis

 ## Overview
 This project investigates crime data in Cambridge (2009–2024) using structured SQL queries.